-Question type What I need to do R Α G Comments You can use the tick an item and how coon item and how coon item and how coon item and item a are really unsure an focus your revision he for help you are reasonably contract of the gresses, you can corms in order to turn the fit helpful to highli out it. d lack confidence; ere and possibly onfident but need nt. ncentrate on the chem into GREEN ight each topic in You can use the 'Comments' column to: add more information about the details for each point include a reference to a useful resource add learning aids such as rhymes, poems or word play highlight areas of difficulty or things that you need to talk to your teacher about.
+Question type What I need to do R А G Comments You can use the tick an item and how co R = RED means you you might want to f talk to your teacher A = AMBER means y some extra practice G = GREEN means y As your revision pro RED and AMBER ite items.
+You might fir red, orange or green nfident you feel about are really unsure and focus your revision help you are reasonably confide gresses, you can consin order to turn to dit helpful to high! out it.
+Ind lack confidence; Inere and possibly It confident but need Int.
+Incentrate on the them into GREEN ight each topic in You can use the 'Comments' column to: add more information about the details for each point include a reference to a useful resource add learning aids such as rhymes, poems or word play highlight areas of difficulty or things that you need to talk to your teacher about.